The Ulster County Fair Agricultural Museum

 The Van Wyck family vault is located in the church’s cemetery

-During Christmas time, the church was tastefully decorated for Christmas and for holiday services.
+During Christmas time, I revisited the First Reformed Church of Fishkill and it was tastefully decorated for Christmas and for holiday services.

 The church was decked with wreaths and garland